 -

-This study illuminates how Wnt and BMP signaling coordinate the development and regeneration of the anterior neuroectoderm (ANE) in the indirect-developing hemichordate Ptychodera flava.
-By clarifying the biphasic and evolutionarily conserved roles of these pathways, the research advances our understanding of deuterostome embryonic patterning and provides a comparative framework for investigating Wnt pathway modulation in both developmental biology and disease models.
+This study delineates how Wnt and BMP signaling gradients drive anterior neuroectoderm (ANE) patterning during gastrulation in the indirect-developing hemichordate Ptychodera flava.
+By resolving the dynamic interplay of these pathways, the paper uncovers conserved mechanisms among deuterostomes and establishes a comparative framework for understanding embryonic axis specification.

 -